Tabriz: Excavation sites

 In 2002, during a construction project at the north side of the Blue Mosque (Part of Silk Road Project), an ancient graveyard was revealed.
 This was kept secret until a construction worker alerted the authorities.
 Radiocarbon analysis by Allameh Tabatabai University has shown the background of the graves to be more than 3,800 years old.
 A museum of these excavations including the Blue Mosque was opened to the public in 2006.

 The other excavation site is in Abbasi Street at the site of Rab'-e Rashidi, which was the location for an academic institution since approximately 700 years ago.
 It was established in Ilkhanid period.

-"Firsts" in Iran

-The City of Firsts or city of pioneers is an unofficial motto for Tabriz, a major city and provincial capital in north west of Iran.
-The motto is given because of the pioneering role of the city in modernization signs in Iran and its leading role in movement toward the formation of modern Iran.
-Firsts of Tabriz in the Iranian History:

-Printing industry: The first publication house was founded by Prince Abbas Mirza in Tabriz.
-12 years later, a second publication was established in Tehran.

-Library: Tarbiat library, Iran's first public library which was founded by Muhammad Ali Tarbiat in 1921.

-Guest house or hotel: Tabriz is the first city in Iran where the new style hotels and motels have been built.